jinparksj/MuJoCo-OpenAI-Gym-Ubuntu/README.md

 ```

 ## Misc.
 Debugging Trickery
 **Note**: You're almost there!
-This section will cover how to deal with a few errors I've come across: GLFW3, GLEW, libOpenGL.so.0, missing modules, GPU issues
+This section will cover how to deal with a few errors I've come across: missing modules, GLFW3, GLEW, libOpenGL.so.0 & other lib errors associated with GPU CUDAs.

+1. Dealing with missing modules:
+As far as python modules go, you will usually get errors that say some module is missing.
+Simply `pip install` the missing module.
+If you receive longer compiling errors, especially those with the term `lib` in it, that usually means the GPU libraries are set up incorrectly.
+See following [sections](#openai-gym).

 Modify .bashrc file